Tampa Bay Buccaneers vs. Miami Dolphins NFL Week 5 Odds, Plays and Insights for October 10, 2021

 - Tampa Bay's games this year have eclipsed the over/under three times in four opportunities (75%).

-- When Tampa Bay puts up more than 27.3 points, it is 1-1 against the spread and 2-0 overall.
+- Tampa Bay is 1-1 against the spread and 2-0 overall this season when the team puts up more than 27.3 points.

-- The Buccaneers have five giveaways this season, while the Dolphins have six takeaways.
+- This year, the Buccaneers have five turnovers, one fewer than the Dolphins have takeaways (6).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Tampa Bay's matchup with the Dolphins.